-

 - B. N. Pomerantsev

-A furnace is a device that is capable of converting a known type of energy into thermal energy for use in a specific thermal process.
-We will only dwell a little on furnaces that heat rooms, muffle furnaces and steam boiler furnaces and will begin to study the factory furnaces themselves.
+A furnace is a device that is capable of converting a known type of energy into thermal energy for the use in a specific thermal process.
+We will only dwell a little on furnaces that heat rooms, muffle furnaces and steam boiler furnaces and will begin to study the proper factory furnaces.
 See the author's conclusions in the article.

 -